event-driven-dotnet/Home/ReadMe.md

 ### Reference Architectures

-To aid you in implementing an event-driven microservices architecture, **Event Driven .NET** includes **reference architectures**, which reference the abstractions listed above and provide a working example of how to structure a microservices solution based on event-driven architecture.
+To aid you in implementing an event-driven microservices architecture, **Event Driven .NET** includes **reference architectures**, which utilize the abstractions listed above to provide a working example of how to structure a microservices solution based on event-driven architecture.

 - [EventDriven.ReferenceArchitecture](https://github.com/event-driven-dotnet/EventDriven.ReferenceArchitecture): Reference architecture for using EventDriven abstractions and libraries for **Domain Driven Design** (DDD), **Command-Query Responsibility Segregation** (CQRS) and **Event Driven Architecture** (EDA) with Dapr Event Bus.